AlexanderLyon/Haystack/README.md

 [![npm](https://img.shields.io/npm/v/haystack-search.svg?style=flat-square)](https://www.npmjs.com/package/haystack-search)

 ## Overview
-Haystack is a lightweight search / suggestion module that doesn't require any dependencies.
+Haystack is a lightweight search / suggestion module that can be used to find similar matches to a word.
 Just provide a way for your users to enter their query and the source data to search (as an array, object, or string), and Haystack will return a list of approximate matches.
 The lower the `flexibility` the more strict your matches will be.

+Version 4.4.0 introduces Wordnik integration for stemming.
+One you've [signed up for an API key](https://developer.wordnik.com/ "API key") and added it to your Haystack options, this feature will become available to use.
+Remember to keep your API key private at all times!

 **For an easy to implement UI version which includes a pre-built search field and suggestion dropdown, see [Haystack UI](https://github.com/AlexanderLyon/Haystack-UI "Haystack UI")**